angryziber/picasa-gallery/README.md

 - Dark theme that emphasizes photos
 - Shows your exising public albums, no additional storage needed
-- Search within the gallery (by tags, keywords, descriptions, etc)
+- Search within the gallery (by tags, keywords, descriptions, etc) - *currently not working because Google removed this feature from the API*
 - Nice bookmarkable URLs for albums, individual photos, search results
 - Gallery map if albums are geotagged
 - Full-screen photo viewer